OpeOnikute/opeonikute.github.io/posts/sysconf-review.md

 [Paul](https://x.com/po_oamen) is a researcher that believes the models of the future should be trained on billions of independent devices.
 One drawback of the way models are trained today is privacy.
 What if we could have our devices contribute to anonymised learning and prevent big companies from harvesting our data for training purposes?

 As is common with research, this was mostly theoretical.
 It provides a very useful thought experiment about the future of training (and maybe even inference).
-Full talk is on [here](https://youtu.be/mAptRTmmvYk?si=QmEzw08RhlwTb0lU).
+Full talk is [here](https://youtu.be/mAptRTmmvYk?si=QmEzw08RhlwTb0lU).

 ## The AI’s Toolbox: Solving the Systems Challenges of a Multi-Tool Data Agent

 ![Zainab talking about AI toolbox](/media/sysconf-applied-ai.png)

 [Zainab](https://x.com/Zeeskylaw) spoke about the systems you need to build around an LLM to make it reliable, secure and truly useful for an enterprise product.
-I really enjoy when people speak more about challenges and the thinking behind solutions.
+I enjoy when people speak more about challenges and the thinking behind solutions.
 It was also not surprising how much MCP was a game-changer for the Decide team.

 This talk was also a great example of how research is forever relevant.
-As a company, you can solve the most complex problems by having willingness to invest time in research.
+As a company, you can solve the most complex problems by having the willingness to invest time in research.
 It seems obvious, but it's not often the reality because of stakeholder requirements, timelines etc. Zainab mentioned that she mostly does the research and hands over to other members of the team.
 A dedicated engineer is often more feasible for more in-depth asks like this.

 Another interesting concept explored in this talk was Sandboxing for LLM output.
 They isolate all the LLM execution in a secure, containerised environment with resource limits and clean state.
 It reminds me of the [bulkhead pattern](https://medium.com/nerd-for-tech/bulkhead-pattern-distributed-design-pattern-c673d5e81523), which prevents failure in a system from affecting others.